jenslys/autovod/README.md

 Current available upload providers:

-- **Youtube** (Needs no transcoding, so no file is stored on the disc)
+- **Youtube** (Needs no transcoding, so no file is stored on the disc.
+The stream is **directly** sent to YouTube)
-- **S3** (Currently needs transcoding, so the stream is temporally stored on the disc)
+- **S3** (Currently needs transcoding, so the stream is **temporally stored** on the disc before uploading to S3)

-The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts uploading the stream.
-After the stream has ended, the video gets processed.
+The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts uploading/downloading the stream.

 ## Installation